Themitchell/workshop-react-2-state-lifecycle-and-hooks/README.md

   }
 --->

+# React Workshop

-# React state, lifecycle and hooks
+State, lifecycle and hooks

 # Introduction

-* Pre React 16.8, functional components do not have state
+- Pre React 16.8, functional components do not have state
-* Instead we have to use class components to add state
+- Instead we have to use class components to add state
-* Post React 16.8 we can use something called "hooks" to add state to functional components
+- Post React 16.8 we can use something called "hooks" to add state to functional components
-* Hooks dont just cover state, they cover lifecycle events and other features too
+- Hooks dont just cover state, they cover lifecycle events and other features too
-* This simplifies our components
+- This simplifies our components

 # Component Lifecycle

-* React components have a lifecycle with 3 phases:
+- React components have a lifecycle with 3 phases:
-* Mounting - triggered on creation of component and insertion into the DOM
+- Mounting - triggered on creation of component and insertion into the DOM
-* Updating - triggered when a component's props or state change
+- Updating - triggered when a component's props or state change
-* Unmounting - triggered before the component is removed from the DOM
+- Unmounting - triggered before the component is removed from the DOM
-* Each phase has a number of methods to hook into lifecycle events
+- Each phase has a number of methods to hook into lifecycle events

 # Component lifecycle - mounting

-* Triggered on creation of component and insertion into the DOM
+- Triggered on creation of component and insertion into the DOM
-* Methods:
+- Methods:
-* `constructor(props)` - sets up initial state
+- `constructor(props)` - sets up initial state
-* `getDerivedStateFromProps(props, state)` - sets state from props before rendering DOM
+- `getDerivedStateFromProps(props, state)` - sets state from props before rendering DOM
-* `render()` - returns JSX to be rendered into the DOM
+- `render()` - returns JSX to be rendered into the DOM
-* `componentDidMount()` - called after the DOM has rendered
+- `componentDidMount()` - called after the DOM has rendered

 # Component lifecycle - updating

-* Triggered when a component's props or state changes and can occur more than once
+- Triggered when a component's props or state changes and can occur more than once
-* Methods:
+- Methods:
-* `getDerivedStateFromProps(props, state)` - sets state from props before rendering DOM
+- `getDerivedStateFromProps(props, state)` - sets state from props before rendering DOM
-* `shouldComponentUpdate(nextProps, nextState)` - decides wether the component should rerender
+- `shouldComponentUpdate(nextProps, nextState)` - decides wether the component should rerender
-* `render()` - returns JSX to be re rendered and update the DOM
+- `render()` - returns JSX to be re rendered and update the DOM
-* `getSnapshotBeforeUpdate(prevProps, prevState)` - called after render so you can see the previous state
+- `getSnapshotBeforeUpdate(prevProps, prevState)` - called after render so you can see the previous state
-* `componentDidUpdate(prevProps, prevState, snapshot)` - called after DOM updates
+- `componentDidUpdate(prevProps, prevState, snapshot)` - called after DOM updates

 # Component lifecycle - unmounting

-* Triggered before the component is removed from the DOM
+- Triggered before the component is removed from the DOM
-* Methods:
+- Methods:
-* `componentWillUnmount()` - used to cleanup after itself, once called the component is destroyed
+- `componentWillUnmount()` - used to cleanup after itself, once called the component is destroyed